The Lumen Prize

 Growing

-Unveiled on Friday 7 November, Growing by Lab212 will transform the Kunstsilo façade into a living, generative meditation on ecological fragility.
-Using real-time environmental data and projection mapping, the work explores the behaviours of invasive species as a metaphor for expansion, imbalance, and adaptation in the Anthropocene.
+Unveiled on 7 November, Growing by French collective Lab212 transforms Kunstsilo’s facade into a living, generative meditation on ecological fragility.
+Using real-time environmental data and projection mapping, the work visualises invasive species as metaphors for expansion, imbalance, and adaptation.

 New Signals